brentdax/Dash-Plugin-for-Xcode/README.md

 ## Overview

-This plugin allows you to use [Dash](http://kapeli.com/dash/) instead of Xcode's own documentation viewer when using **Option-Click** (or the equivalent keyboard shortcut) to view the documentation for the selected symbol.
+This plugin allows you to use [Dash](http://kapeli.com/dash/) instead of Xcode's own documentation viewer when clicking links in Xcode's Quick Look window.

 While you could also use Dash's "Look up in Dash" Services menu item, this is better in several ways: